vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 Each integration starts with `api-client`.
 This is one of the packages which is responsible for communication between the Vue Storefront and external API.
 That's exactly the place where you have to configure your api connection, write your api functions, and expose generated api client to the users.

 ### 1.1 Configuration
-The creation of api client starts with the configuration:
+The creation of an API client starts with the configuration:

 ```ts
 // api-client/src/configuration.js